 Border dispute, border recognition and independence recognition

 EBRO offers a full border dispute and border recognition service to states as well as mediation and tribunal inquiry platforms for states and international bodies.
-Our team includes public international lawyers (with combined experience of land and maritime border disputes) and mediation experts that have had experience with historic, commercial and ethnic border disputes around the world.
+Our team includes public international lawyers (with experience of land and maritime border disputes) and mediation experts that have had experience with historic, commercial and ethnic border disputes around the world.
 We have close working relationships with international institutions and are able to liaise with them in any given process.

 Rule of law, good governance and human rights

 Our team and consultant network provide world leading legal advice on all aspects of Rule of Law, good governance, best practice, anti-corruption, anti-money laundering and human rights.
+Our well respected team can provide human rights auditing.

 Transitional justice

-EBRO’s team includes world leaders on Post-Conflict Transitional Justice.
-Our team pioneered the legal concept of hybrid tribunals and we have been at the forefront of advocating, where appropriate, for TJ to be prepared and carried out before the conflict concludes (as a peace-building measure in itself).
-We develop innovative ways to maximize transitional justice so that it delivers more for a given society: reconciliation, truth, justice, reparations, compensation and peace.
+EBRO’s team includes world leaders on conflict and transitional justice.
+Our team pioneered lawfare, innovative reparations platforms and hybrid special tribunals.We develop innovative ways to maximize transitional justice so that it delivers more for a given society: reconciliation, truth, justice, reparations, compensation and thereby sustainable peace.

 Security sector compliance and reform